 Ingrown Hair, Yeast infection, Bladder infection

 A picture of ingrown hairs causing a rash

 Genital herpes, on the other hand, comes with various other symptoms such as swollen glands, sore throat, and flu.
-Besides, the lesions take around a minimum of 3 weeks time to heal.
-Ingrown hair usually results of shaving the pubic area or from a bikini wax.
+Besides, the lesions take around a minimum of 3 weeks to heal.
+Ingrown hair usually results from shaving the pubic area or from a bikini wax.